Vuhuydiet/HudiEngine/README.md

 # HudiEngine
-Hudi Engine is a simple Game Engine written by me in C++ based on Unity Engine.
+Hudi Engine is a simple Game Engine written in C++ based on Unity Engine.
 The Engine does not has UI currently.